zipnosis/visit-api-contract/README.md

       - **`continue`**: Object.

-        - This is usually the primary action for going forward in the interview.
+        - This is usually the primary action for going forward in the visit.
         - It may be missing for end states where there is no option to continue.
         - For this action, it is implied that all input fields listed in `"content"` should be included in the request.